Hertfordshire: Rugby league

 Hemel Stags are a rugby league team based in Hemel Hempstead.
 Hemel Stags have played at Pennine Way Stadium since the club's founding in 1981.
 Until 2018, the club played in league 1, the third tier of the British rugby league system, and now compete in the Conference League South.

 Rugby union

 The Hertfordshire Rugby Football Union is the governing body for rugby union in Hertfordshire and is responsible for any interested parties involved in rugby.

 Tring Rugby play matches at Cow Lane, Tring.
 The first XV currently play in the Regional 1 South East, League.
 A level 5 league.

 GAA

 Gaelic Football is played within Hertfordshire, with clubs from Oxfordshire all the way to Cambridge playing in the Hertfordshire League and Championship.
 Eire Óg, Oxford are the 2022 County Champions.
 Hurling is played by an amalgamated team, St Declan's CLG, with players contributed from all football teams across Hertfordshire.
 St Declan's currently play in the Warwickshire League and Championship, having previously played in the London GAA championship.
-A number of St Declan's players have also played for the Warwickshire Senior Hurling team, playing in the Lory Meagher and Nicky Rackard competitions, including Patrick Lancaster, Eamon Doherty, Alan Hayes, and Alex Hanley.